 Best Area to Stay in Los Angeles

 Traffic can be horrid in L.A. (avoid highways).
 I wanted to make sure I had a middle point for my Airbnb.
 I didn’t want to be too far away from any area I wanted to explore, so I spent some time studying the neighborhoods and found the most central option with plenty of side roads to reach my destinations.

 Enter one of the cutest and cleanest Airbnb’s we’ve ever stayed in located in Jefferson Park/West Adams district.
 Our superhost was great, the area was safe and lined with pretty palm trees, and there was plenty of parking for our rental car.
 Save $55 on your first Airbnb booking with this CODE.

 As I mentioned, the city is so big that there was no way we could try all the places on our list.
 I pulled recommendations from everywhere, but here is what we tried.

 The Conservatory for Coffee in Culver City- Favorite cafe from all the ones we tried!
-I usually have to drink Starbucks (so sad) on trips because rarely do I find a cafe that serves coconut milk.
+It’s rare to find a cafe that serves coconut milk.
 I hate almond milk in my coffee, and I can’t handle soy or cow milk.
 So I was very excited when Jorge found this cafe and the cappuccinos were perfect.
 We came back 3 times and bought some coffee bags to take home.